Bauer College of Business: The Program for Excellence in Selling

-PES’ research provides current sales techniques, methods and theories to corporate executives, sales management and entire sales forces.
+PES’ research provides current sales techniques, sales management, entire sales forces and also includes methods and theories by corporate executives.
 SEI Executive Director Michael Ahearne has served as editor-in-chief of the Journal of Personal Selling and Sales Management.

-Working closely with strategically partnering corporations, SEI designs and delivers custom programs and services based on in-depth research in order to achieve their respective strategic business objectives.
-SEI regularly hosts conferences to provide and exchange with sales and sales management practitioners its most cutting-edge research findings.
-It is host to the annual Selling and Sales Management Conference.
+The Cyvia and Melvyn Wolff Center for Entrepreneurship

+The Cyvia and Melvyn Wolff Center for Entrepreneurship (WCE) is an academic center at the Bauer College dedicated to undergraduate and graduate education in entrepreneurship.
+Each year, the program admits about 30–40 students who receive mentoring, experiential projects, and specialized coursework in new venture creation and entrepreneurial leadership.

+Since 2007, the WCE has been ranked among the top 10 undergraduate entrepreneurship programs in the United States by The Princeton Review and Entrepreneur magazine.
+It has been named the No. 1 program in the nation nine times overall, including six consecutive years from 2019 to 2024.

+In addition to the Bachelor of Business Administration in Entrepreneurship, the center offers certificate programs in corporate, social, and technology entrepreneurship.
+Students participate in applied learning experiences such as consulting projects, business plan competitions, and community partnerships.

 Rankings and awards

-Bauer has been ranked among the top business schools in the US and is considered among the top 60 worldwide.
+Bauer has been ranked among the top business schools in the U.S. and is considered among the top 60 worldwide.
 It has been ranked the best entrepreneurship program in the United States by both the Princeton Review and BusinessWeek.